JunseongLee98/website-sharer-a3/README.md

 - **Error Handling**: Graceful handling of database connection failures

 ## Deployment
-The application is deployed on Render.com with MongoDB Atlas for the database.
+The application is deployed on Render.com (or Azure) with MongoDB Atlas for the database.
 The connection string is configured to use environment variables for security.

 ### MongoDB Atlas Setup for Deployment
 1. Create a MongoDB Atlas cluster